moniafavaro/journi/README.md

 The final product had many functions and worked very well, but we had prepared our backend to accept other forms of requests which we did not end up having enough time to incorporate but this did not stop us from going past our MVP and creating a working, functional social media platform.

-In general we work well as a group, with many ideas and always considerating the other opinions.
+In general we work well as a group, with many ideas and always considering the other opinions.

 # Challenges

 * For us as a group the main challenge was time, we had many good ideas but we didn't have time to apply all of them.
-* At the beggining we had a little trouble with the map API, and at the end with the followers/following, but everything worked just fine.
+* At the beginning we had a little trouble with the map API, and at the end with the followers/following, but everything worked just fine.
-* The comments section didn't have much styling, but we manage to make it look better.
+* The comments section didn't have much styling, but we managed to make it look better.

 # Wins